Impacts of COVID-19

 Are there changes to the application deadline?

 At this time, there are no changes to the application cycle opening date or application deadline.
-The application will be available April 30-August 1.
-Your application must be submitted and verified on or before 8:59 pm PST/11:59 pm EST on August 1.
+The application will be available late April-August 1.
+Your application must be received and verified on or before 8:59 pm PST/11:59 pm EST on August 1.
 Please keep in mind that this is a fluid situation, and this may be adjusted as more information is received.
 Any changes will be posted to our website as soon as the decisions are made.

 My institution is only offering online coursework and/or Pass/No Pass grading.
 Will this be acceptable for the prerequisites?

 We are aware of the impact on current and planned prerequisite courses and therefore offer the following adjustments to our prerequisites.

-Courses taken as Pass/No Pass: Although letter grades for coursework and labs are preferred, the program will accept pass/no pass grading (only passes equal to C or above are acceptable to meet prerequisites) for courses/labs taken during spring, summer, and fall 2020 terms.
+Courses taken as Pass/No Pass: Although letter grades for coursework and labs are preferred, the program will accept pass/no pass grading (only passes equal to C or above are acceptable to meet prerequisites) for courses/labs taken beginning spring 2020 term until further notice.

-Acceptance of online and/or distance learning prerequisites: The program will accept courses and labs taken spring, summer, and fall 2020 terms that are delivered via online or distance learning.
-Although we highly value the in-person A&P labs, the adjustment for accepting online/distance learning includes A&P labs.
+Acceptance of online and/or distance learning prerequisites: The program will accept courses and labs taken beginning spring 2020 term and until further notice that are delivered via online or distance learning.

 Are you reducing the number of required health care experience hours?